snackshell/Hacker-News-Bot/README.md

-# Hacker News Bot For Dagmawi Babi Telegram Chat Group.
+# Hacker News Bot For Telegram Channel and Chat Group.

 A Python-based Telegram bot that delivers daily updates of top Hacker News stories to your group chat.